 - Add ground turkey and break up large pieces with a wooden spoon.
 When browned stir in chili powder, cumin, paprika, and crushed red pepper flakes.
 Cook 1-2 minutes until fragrant.

 - Pour in wine to deglaze the bottom of the pot and scrape up brownings with a wooden spoon.

 - Stir in beans, corn, undrained tomatoes, tomato paste and broth.
 Simmer 10 minutes, stirring occasionally.

-- Season to taste with salt and pepper.
+- Season to taste with salt and black pepper.
 Serve hot and top with suggestions above, as desired.
 Enjoy!
 (See notes for Storage & Reheating)